Dilrong/xpla-dev-utils/README.md

 ### ETC
 - [ ] Internationalization

-> If you have a feature request, please open an issue 😘
+> If you have a feature request, please open an issue. 😘